cube3power/atsd/sql/scheduled-sql-store.md

 Since a query can create series commands for dates that were already inserted, the **Check Last Time** option provides a way to control how duplicates are handled.

-If **Check Last Time** is enabled, the series command is inserted if its datetime is greater than the timestamp of the previously stored values for the given series key.
+If **Check Last Time** is enabled, the series command is inserted if its timestamp is greater than the timestamp of the previously stored values for the given series key.

 ### Validation